Shape-centered Representation Learning for Visible-Infrared Person Re-identification: Introduction

-Nevertheless, when attempting to apply body shape estimates to the VI-ReID task, as depicted in Fig. \ref{introdauction1}, certain inaccuracies become evident in the infrared body shapes associated with infrared images.
-These inaccuracies manifest as discrepancies such as missing or inaccurately represented local shapes, with a predominant focus on limbs.
-This occurrence stems from the skin color of pedestrians bearing a striking resemblance to the background color present in infrared images.
-Consequently, the human parsing model erroneously categorizes exposed arms and legs as the background.
-Although the identity-related information carried by body shapes indeed falls within the realm of modality-shared cues, the presence of incorrect infrared body shapes limits the effective utilization of these cues.
-Furthermore, we acknowledge that the discriminative cues offered by body shape possess limitations.
-Depending solely on body shape for the identification of all pedestrians proves inadequate.
-Compared to the body shape, VIS (IR) pedestrian images contain richer identity clues, including clothing style, hairstyle, and more \cite{huang2022cross}.
-However, the direct extraction of the aforementioned appearance features from images presents challenges due to the interference caused by modality-specific information (color features in visible images, temperature in infrared images) and intricate backgrounds.
-Based on our observations, these appearance features exhibit a strong correlation with body shape, while the modality-specific information and background are unrelated to the body shape. \textbf{So effectively utilizing body shape not only requires extracting discriminant shape features from the visible (infrared) images but also requires effectively exploring the correlation between shape features and pedestrian appearance features.}
+Nevertheless, when applying body shape estimation to VI-ReID images, as illustrated in Figure. \ref{introdauction1}, inaccuracies occur in the body shapes extracted from infrared images.
+These inaccuracies are primarily observed in the limbs, appearing as missing or incorrectly represented local shapes.
+This issue occurs because the pedestrian's skin color is very similar to the background color in infrared images, causing the human parsing model to mistakenly identify exposed arms and legs as background.
+Although body shape does indeed carry identity-related information within the range of modality-shared cues, the presence of these inaccuracies in infrared body shapes limits the effective utilization of these cues.
+Moreover, although body shape contributes to pedestrian identification, relying solely on it is insufficient, as VIS (IR) images contain richer identity cues, such as clothing, facial features, and hair.
+Shape and appearance are inherently complementary—shape provides modality-invariant structural information, while appearance captures fine-grained identity details.
+However, extracting reliable appearance features remains challenging due to modality-specific noise (e.g., color in visible images, temperature variations in infrared images) and background clutter.
+Importantly, identity-relevant appearance features exhibit a strong correlation with body shape, whereas noise and background elements do not. \textbf{To fully leverage body shape, it is essential not only to extract discriminative shape representations but also to enhance appearance features by exploiting their correlation with body shape.
+Integrating these appearance features with shape representations results in a more comprehensive, identity-discriminative person representation.}